orcus108/llm-from-scratch/README.md

 covered so far
 - built bpe tokenization and token embedding layers
 - implemented self-attention from first principles: qkv projections, causal masking, and multi-head attention
-- implemented a full gpt-2 (124m) architecture from scratch, including layernorm, residual connections, gelu-based ffn blocks, and greedy decoding at inference time
+- implemented a full gpt-2 (124M) architecture from scratch, including layernorm, residual connections, gelu-based ffn blocks, and greedy decoding at inference time
+- pre-trained the 124M model on "The Verdict" short story